rahulrdate/devops-naive/docker/docker-hands-on.md

 cd docker-learn
 ```

-Create a file named `Dockerfile`
+Create a file named `Dockerfile`.

-Add below lines to the file
+Add below lines to the file.

 ```
 FROM alpine
 ENTRYPOINT ["sh","run.sh"]
 ```

-Create a file named `run.sh`
+Create a file named `run.sh`.

-Add below lines to the file
+Add below lines to the file.

 ```
 #!/bin/sh